How to make a complaint (Advocacy)

 We can provide information about the complaints procedure for people who wish to make a complaint by themselves, but just need a little bit more guidance before they start.
 In many cases, we can also provide an advocate who can discuss your particular situation, explain the complaints procedure, and possibly help you to draft a letter or attend a meeting with you.

 We will seek the outcome you want whether it is a written explanation from the NHS on why something went wrong, a simple explanation about your care or treatment, a meeting with a senior NHS person, an apology or an explanation of how the NHS will improve.

 How to access our services:

-If you would like our help or to find out more, please contact Advocacy in Surrey by phone on 0300 030 7333 or text 07444 310085.
-You can self-refer online by completing this form or complete the form below if you are happy to be contacted back.
+You can self-refer online by completing and returning this NHS-Referral-Form or complete the form below if you are happy to be contacted back.